CSI-Osvaldo-Rocafort/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown helps get better at programming.

 What does "cd" stand for?

- - Answer:
+ - Answer: Change Directry

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: I didn't get stuck I just had doubt's that I asked the teacher.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I followed the instructions from here I didn't go to google.

 What would you like to program?

- - Answer:
+ - Answer: A simple video game like slither.io

 Type down any class notes below this sentence: